hamikm/NetworkSimulator/README.md

 #### Driver File and Simulation Class

-Our `main` function lives in `driver.cpp.`.
+Our `main` function lives in `driver.cpp`.
 This file handles console arguments and initializes a `simulation` object, whose job is to parse input files, populate in-memory flow, router, host, and link collections, and queue some initial events.
 The driver then instructs the simulation object to enter its main loop, where events are dequeued and run.

 #### Logging

 JSON for Modern C++ is the C++ JSON parsing module used to write the log file in JSON format.
 A logger file is created every time a simluation is run, thus all logger related functions are stored under a simulation object.
 Data is logged every time an event is run.
 In order to speed up graphing and reduce the size of the log file, 1 in every 10 events is actually logged.
+See `sampleDataFile.json` for example of log file format.

 This simulation logs the following: